Overview

 Incredibly, there are three flamingo species that make their homes high in the Andes Mountains of South America: the Andean, Chilean, and James’s Flamingos.
 The James’s Flamingo is the smallest and rarest of these, and was first described to science from Chile in 1886.
 Also known as the Puna Flamingo in recognition of its high-altitude habitat, the James’s Flamingo was thought to be extinct for several decades, with no observations by ornithologists after 1924 until 1957, when the species was found breeding at a site in Bolivia.
 Though the James’s Flamingo population numbers more than 100,000 individuals today, it is considered Near Threatened by the International Union for Conservation of Nature (IUCN) because of its limited range.

-Unique identification features of the James's Flamingo include its striking brick-red legs and feet, the short, bright yellow, black-tipped bill, and crimson feathering around the eye.
-Its feet lack a hind toe (hallux), a feature shared only by its close relative, the Andean Flamingo.
+Unique identification features of the James’s Flamingo that distinguish it from other High Andes flamingos include brick-red legs and feet that lack a hind toe, a short, bright yellow, black-tipped bill, and crimson feathering around the eye.

 The James’s Flamingo gives a variety of high-pitched, nasal honking calls.
 One vocalization, described as chu-ru-ru or choo-roo-roo, is also a local nickname for this bird.